Framework Overview

 (Ⅰ) Router

 In SPAs, the routing system essentially triggers a set of behaviors by modifying the browser URL.
-In Oinone Kunlun, the routing system, based on rxjs
+In Oinone Kunlun, the routing system, based on rxjs, is core to page updates.
+In any component, you can use all routing system functions via useRouter and useMatched.

 Fetch browser variables: